MkFoster/react-native-photo-tutorial/README.md

 ## Add code to project to support ImagePicker

--   Open App.js and copy/paste the following code:
+-   Open App.js and copy/paste the following code or copy the contents of App.js in this repo:

 ```import React, { useState, useEffect } from "react";